bretlowery/flan/readme.md

 ### THEREFORE...
 > The total number of entries generated is equal to the -n parameter value TIMES the -r parameter value, spread in the selected distribution across the timeframe specified between the -s and -e parameter start and end datetimes.

+### Released Enhancements

+v0.0.1
+Including bots not in the template log from a list of bots commonly seen in the wild by frequency commonly seen via the user-agent.json file and appropriate -b and -u parameter settings.

+v0.0.2
+Preservation and/or generation of user "sessions" (in the context of an access.log, really just the clustering of repeated, order-significant IP/UA combos following a semantically sound series of request paths) in the generated logs via the -i onetoone setting.

 ### Future Enhancements

 Log files have complex semantics and multiple consumption possibilities.
 Possible future enhancements:

-1. Including bots not in the template log from a list of bots commonly seen in the wild by frequency commonly seen;

-2. Preservation and/or generation of user "sessions" (in the context of an access.log, really just the clustering of repeated, order-significant IP/UA combos following a semantically sound series of request paths) in the generated logs;

-3. Ability to specify the generation of specific CIDRs, ASNUM blocks, IP ranges, etc.;
+1. Ability to specify the generation of specific CIDRs, ASNUM blocks, IP ranges, etc.;

-4. Ability to inject custom data into the user-agent field for downstream flagging/detection;
+2. Ability to inject custom data into the user-agent field for downstream flagging/detection;

-5. Support additional (and better for some use cases) ways to obfuscate IPs that make sense and are relatively fast;
+3. Support additional (and better for some use cases) ways to obfuscate IPs that make sense and are relatively fast;

-6. Support other time distributions for specific use cases.
+4. Support other time distributions for specific use cases.
 Examples: heavy-tailed Poisson to model unlikely events/DDoS, discrete/degenerate distributions to emulate API/RESTful activity, etc. For considerations, see:
 <br/>https://en.wikipedia.org/wiki/Web_traffic
 <br/>https://www.nngroup.com/articles/traffic-log-patterns
 <br/>https://en.wikipedia.org/wiki/Traffic_generation_model